 Exterior Lounge Space

-Back inside the main lobby area and up a small staircase, Tania and I slipped into the Sunset Bar.
+Back inside the main lobby area and up a small staircase is the Sunset Bar.
 Modern and exotic, the scene somehow evokes feelings from an earlier, more romantic era.

 Intimate, with a warm color scheme, Haitian art adorns the walls.
 The sea-facing windows open through white shutters, delivering those views of which you never tire.

 The original bar, a favorite gathering point of many, has been beautifully maintained, upgraded with icy-white counter tops and classic, brass-button bar stools.
 The bar retains its outdoor seating as it opens onto the pool area as it did before.

 This was our favorite spot for a sunset drink "back in the day (one of our early magic memories)."
 With the same endless views over the ocean and out to the horizon, it will soon regain its "top spot" status for sunset cocktails.